 Only one LNG Agreement may be in force between the same counterparties.

-The LNG Agreementis established in writing, according to the standard agreement which is published as per the provisions of case a), paragraph [2[ of Article 68 of the Law (Standard LNG Agreement).
+The LNG Agreement is established in writing, according to the standard agreement which is published as per the provisions of case a), paragraph [2[ of Article 68 of the Law (Standard LNG Agreement).

 The Operator shall publish the text of the Standard LNG Agreement, including the Annexes thereto, in a processable form on its website.

-The LNG Agreement provides the counterpartyUser with the right to proceed to any relevant legal action, in compliance with the provisions of the Network Code, and imposes the obligation on the User to settle the charges for which it is responsible, as per the NNGS Usage Tariff and the provisions of the Network Code.
+The LNG Agreement provides the counterparty User with the right to proceed to any relevant legal action, in compliance with the provisions of the Network Code, and imposes the obligation on the User to settle the charges for which it is responsible, as per the NNGS Usage Tariff and the provisions of the Network Code.

 Each interested User shall send in writing to the Operator its application for the conclusion of an LNG Agreement, in accordance with the standard application which is included as Annex 1 to the Standard LNG Agreement (Application for Conclusion of an LNG Agreement).
 Along with its application, the User shall submit all the documents listed in Annex 1 of the Standard LNG Agreement.
 In case of submission of documents from abroad, such documents must bear an Apostille in accordance with the Hague Convention and be submitted in an official translation into Greek.